Mahoning-Valley-Community/youngstownactioncenter-site/README.md

 We will be focusing on the content directory to add new information to the different pages.
 If you wish to edit the contact page, open "contact.md" in a text editor of your choice.
 Do NOT use Word or similar, Notepad works in a pinch.
-Edit the Markdown below the plus signs
+Edit the Markdown below the plus signs.
 Please see above for links to Markdown resources, or refer to existing files.